cossssmin/tailwindcss-plugin-starter/README.md

 ## Configuration

-If your plugin is configurable, provide instructions for how to configure it.
+If your plugin is configurable, show users how to configure it.

 ```js
 // tailwind.config.js